 This instructional model invites strong interactive relationships between students and faculty, and encourages deep personal reflection and learning.
 You’ll prepare before class sessions and complete individual assignments during and after the residential weekends.

-Participation in the PATH certificate program doesn’t require admission to the College of Graduate Studies, however there are minimum requirements that must be met in order for your certificate to be awarded.
+At Plymouth State, you can take up to 12 credits before being admitted—so, you don’t need to apply in order to complete the PATH graduate certificate only, however there are minimum requirements that must be met in order for your certificate to be awarded.

 3Exploration of the evolving and emerging paradigms of holistic health and healing, and how the personal and organizational realms interconnect.
 In addition to examining the traditional wellness models, discussions will include concepts of mind, transpersonal psychology and energetics.
 Through an examination of personal and organizational contexts, students will explore ways to transform personal and work environments through mindfulness towards good intention, open mind and compassionate heart.